PopovEvgeniy/fntbuilder/readme.txt

 The code was compiled under Open Watcom.
 But you can compile it under any modern C compiler.
-Source code can be compiled for a wide range of operating systems, but you need to create a makefile or build script by yourself.
+The source code can be compiled for a wide range of operating systems, but you need to create a makefile or a build script by yourself.
-I provide only two things: the binary file for Windows and makefile for Linux.
+I provide only two things: the binary file for Windows and the makefile for Linux.

 Install and uninstall under Linux